-PM 1: Number and percent of claims coded, paid and rendered in accordance with the reimbursement methodology specified in the approved waiver.
-N: Number of claims coded, paid and rendered in accordance with the reimbursement methodology specified in the approved waiver.
+PM 1: Number and percent of claims paid in accordance with the reimbursement methodology specified in the approved waiver.
+N: Number of claims coded and paid correctly in accordance with the reimbursement methodology specified in the approved waiver.
 D: Total number of claims paid.